Los Angeles Education Corps

 Picture

-LAEC YouthBuild Vocational Training Center is LAEC's option for young adults ages 18-25 who choose to transition directly into a career pathway instead of enrolling in a college or university.
-The center offers curriculum where participants can gain hands-on training, new knowledge and skills through exploration, and earn industry certificates for high-wage jobs.
-It's open to LAEC students and alumni as well as any young person from the local community.
+Los Angeles Education Corps YouthBuild is LAEC's option for young adults ages 18-25, without a diploma, who choose to transition directly into a career pathway instead of enrolling in a college or university after earning their high school diploma with us.
+As an affiliate of YouthBuild USA, the program offers curriculum where participants can gain hands-on training, new knowledge and skills through exploration, and earn industry certificates for high-wage jobs.
+LAEC YouthBuild is open to LAEC students and alumni as well as any young person from the local community seeking a diploma and career.

-Our flagship program. located at the center, is Los Angeles Education Corps YouthBuild, where students can earn certifications while taking 166 hours of General Construction course(s) including the NCCER as well as CPR, first aid and Cal OSHA 10/30 courses.
-(LAEC is an affiliate of YouthBuild USA.)
+Our flagship program, located on our CBA Watts, TEC Pico Union and TEC Long Beach campuses, is LAEC YouthBuild Construction Training, where students can earn certifications while taking 166 hours of General Construction course(s) including the NCCER as well as CPR, first aid and Cal OSHA 10/30 courses.
 In addition, LAEC YouthBuild is now an Accredited Training Sponsor (ATS).
 This designation certifies our staff to train construction trainers and qualify them to earn continuing education credits or to renew their certifications.

 Picture